-Specifies a log level for log event <eventID> that is different than its default level, or disables log event <eventID> completely.
-If no value is specified, the
+Specifies a log level for log event <eventID> that is different than its default level, or disables log event \(\) completely.
+If no value is specified, the log event retains its default level.
+This option is useful when you want to customize the log level for selected log events.

-These options can be deactivated with the option level-reassign-disable.
+These options can be deactivated with the option Level-reassign-disable.